SEC Rules That ICO Tokens Are Securities

 So launch them overseas.
 Problem solved.

-This is healthy (Score:4, Interesting)
+This is healthy (Score:5, Insightful)

 I have little sympathy for technolibertarians playing word games to dance around sensible regulation.
 Particularly when they grumble that sensible regulation is fascism.

+It's hard to tell "smarter than you" from "you're too poor for equal rights"

 So we start with Godwin and work our way back?
-(Score:2)
+(Score:5, Funny)

 It looks like people are investing money to obtain an interest in an item with no practical use other than as an investment